abbas-musayev/book-store/README.md

 # book-store

 ## Hello Guys, This project is written for a bookstore.
-The technology used here is Java 1.8 version, Spring Framework.
+The technology used here is Java 1.8 version and Spring Framework.

 ### I used :